 \subsection{Upgrades to use \fuka\ Initial data}

-In contrast to Refs.~\cite{Chaurasia:2021zgt,Rashti:2021ihv}, simulations shown in this article use initial data computed with the publicly available \fuka\ code~\cite{Papenfort:2021hod}. \fuka\ is a spectral solver to construct consistent and constraint-solved initial data using the eXtended Conformal Thin-Sandwich formulation of Einstein's field equations~\cite{Wilson:1995uh,Wilson:1996ty,York:1998hy}.
-The advantage of \fuka, in comparison to \lorene~\cite{LoreneCode}, is that the code allows us to compute initial configurations for a large variety of configurations, including extremely compact, asymmetric, and spinning binaries.
+In contrast to Refs.~\cite{Chaurasia:2021zgt,Rashti:2021ihv}, simulations shown in this paper use initial data computed with the publicly available \fuka\ code~\cite{Papenfort:2021hod}. \fuka\ is a spectral solver to construct consistent and constraint-solved initial data using the eXtended Conformal Thin-Sandwich formulation of Einstein's field equations~\cite{Wilson:1995uh,Wilson:1996ty,York:1998hy}.
+The advantage of \fuka~compared to \lorene~\cite{LoreneCode} is that the code allows us to compute initial configurations for a large variety of configurations, including extremely compact, asymmetric, and spinning binaries.
 Similarly, the code is noticeably more tested than \texttt{Elliptica}~\cite{Rashti:2021ihv} and has been employed in numerous other NR studies, e.g., \cite{Papenfort:2021hod,Demircik:2022uol,Papenfort:2022ywx,Tootle:2021umi}.
-Finally, the usage of \fuka\ also leads to more accurate initial data, wrt.\ constraint violations.
+Finally, using \fuka\ also leads to more accurate initial data, wrt.\ constraint violations.
 Due to this improvement, we find that we can perform more reliable simulations with smaller constraint damping parameters ($\kappa_1=0.02, \kappa_2=0.0$) compared to Ref.~\cite{Chaurasia:2021zgt}.

-Due to the modular architecture of \bam\ and \fuka, both codes have been easily extended to load the initial data.
-For this purpose, the spectral data are imported from \fuka\ onto \bam's Cartesian grid by first constructing the simulation grid.
+Thanks to the modular architecture of \bam\ and \fuka, both codes have been easily extended to load the initial data.
+We computed \fuka~initial data at resolution 15, i.e., 15 collocation points in $r$ and $\theta$ directions, and 14 in $\phi$ direction for every computational grid domain.
+We used two additional shells around the BH, which increases the resolution in this region without changing the global one and thus further reduces the constraint violations.
+Then, the spectral data are imported from \fuka\ onto \bam's Cartesian grid by first constructing the simulation grid.
 Then we evaluate the geometric and hydrodynamic fields at these Cartesian coordinates utilizing \texttt{exporter} provided in \fuka. \texttt{exporter} handles the excised interior of the BH by filling it with constraint-violating initial data using polynomial extrapolation of the fields outside the horizon.